treytose/FlaskGen/README.txt

-flask_gen is a command line application that generates several web features for a Flask application You can edit the configuration file to save yourself time from entering detailed information every time
+FlaskGen is a command line application that generates and adds various Flask app components to streamline web development with Flask

-NOTE: flask_gen assumes your flask application is in a standardized application factory pattern

 USAGE:
 	./flask_gen.py
+	Follow the instruction on your terminal